-Machinery and Equipment.
+- 4.14 Machinery and Equipment.
 No machinery or equipment of any kind shall be placed, operated or maintained upon or adjacent to any lot except such as is usual or customary in connection with the use, maintenance or repair of a private residence, condominium, apartment, or appurtenant structure.
 For example, nothing larger than a residential-type lawn and garden tractor.
-C&RS Article VIII, Section 1(k).

-No Camping on Lots.
+C&RS Article VIII, Section 1(k). - 4.15 No Camping on Lots.
 No camping shall be permitted on any lot with the exception that a trailer or mobile home may be used as a temporary residence during construction of a home with approval from the ASC.
-C&Rs Article VIII, Section 1(a)(v).

-Living in Garage Prohibited.
+C&Rs Article VIII, Section 1(a)(v). - 4.16 Living in Garage Prohibited.
 No person shall live in the garage of a residence or condominium.
-C&RS Article VIII, Section 1(a)(vi).

-Living in Recreational Vehicles.
+C&RS Article VIII, Section 1(a)(vi). - 4.17 Living in Recreational Vehicles.
 No person may live in a recreational vehicle, travel, or house trailer stored or parked on a lot with the exception that a trailer or mobile home may be used as a temporary residence during construction of a home with approval from the ASC.
 C&RS Article VIII, Sect 1(a)(v) C&RS Article VI, Section 1(g).
-(See "Limitation on Number of Vehicles", below.)
+(See "Limitation on Number of Vehicles", below.) - 4.18 Household Pets.

-Household Pets.
 No pets or animals may be maintained for commercial purposes.
 No horses, livestock or poultry of any kind shall be kept, bred or raised on any residential lot or any multiple family residential lot.
 C&RS Article VIII, Section 1(d)(i).

-Vegetation Removal.
-No person may remove, cut, or limb any tree greater than four inches in diameter (measured three feet above the ground) without first obtaining a permit from the TDA Forestry Department.
-No heavy equipment may be used to remove brush without first obtaining a permit from the TDA Forestry Department.
-C&RS Article VIII, Section 1(a) (xi).

-Tree Limbing.
-Property owners may limb trees without obtaining a permit from the TDA Forestry Department subject to the following:

-- 1) Dead limbs may be removed up to a height of 35 feet above the ground. - 2) Green limbs may be removed up to a height of 15 feet above the ground.
+4.19 Fire Safety.

-Fire Safety.
-Owners of lots (both improved and unimproved) are responsible for the maintenance of their lots in a fire-safe condition.
-Fire-safe condition includes the removal of nuisance firewood including but not limited to old, unused or decomposed wood.
-No campfires, bonfires, or fireworks of any kind are allowed on private lots, common areas, or other association-owned properties at any time.
-Commercially manufactured gas and charcoal barbeques, smokers, and commercially manufactured fire burning devices, such as outdoor fireplaces and chimineas, equipped with screening and/or spark arrestors, with a maximum screen opening of 1/8th inch, to prevent the escape of sparks and coals, and operated in compliance with the Town of Truckee and the Truckee Fire District's safety and building codes, and according to the manufacturers instructions, on private property lots only, will be allowed.
+- a Seasonal Outdoor Woodburning Fire Ban.
+Tahoe Donner properties are subject to Truckee Fire Protection District Ordinance 03-2019 which bans wood and charcoal fires, including outdoor fireplaces and barbecues, during periods designated by Truckee Fire Protection District.
+A violation of this ordinance shall also constitute a Tahoe Donner covenants violation. - b Outdoor Fires.
+No campfires, bonfires or fireworks of any kind are allowed on private lots, common areas, or other association-owned properties at any time.

+Commercially manufactured gas and charcoal barbeques, smokers, and commercially manufactured fire burning devices, such as outdoor fireplaces and chimineas, equipped with screening and/or spark arrestors, with a maximum screen opening of 1/8th inch, to prevent the escape of sparks and coals, and operated in compliance with the Town of Truckee and the Truckee Fire District's safety and building codes, and according to the manufacturer's instructions, on private property lots only, will be allowed.
 Property owners wanting to build their own permanent barbeques or other outdoor fire burning devices equipped with electricity or gas, must obtain the appropriate Town of Truckee building and plumbing permits and build to the Town's building codes.
-The appearance design and location must be approved by the Tahoe Donner ASC if any part of the permanent structure is over 3 feet high.
-The burning of yard debris is allowed, only after obtaining a permit from the Truckee Fire District, on permissive burn days as determined by the Fire District, from late fall depending on weather conditions, until no later than March 31.
-The first violation of these rules will result in a hearing.
-C&RS Article VIII, Section 1(a)(iv).

-Dumping Ashen Materials.
-No person shall dispose of charcoal briquettes or ashen material of any kind on any portion of a lot, if such creates a risk of fire or an unsightly condition.
+The appearance, design and location must be approved by the Tahoe Donner ASC.

+- c Yard Debris Burning.
+The burning of yard debris is allowed, only after obtaining a permit from the Truckee Fire District, on permissive burn days as determined by the Fire District, from late fall, depending on weather conditions, until no later than March 31.
+The first violation of these rules will result in a hearing. - d Dumping Ashen Materials.
+No person shall dispose of charcoal briquettes or ashen material (i.e., cigarette butts, matches, fireplace ash) of any kind on any portion of a lot.